velipso/gba-sound-demo/README.md

 * Select - set tone to 4096Hz
 * D-pad - change settings
 * A/B - change between top or bottom settings (for quick comparison)

+The top number is the sample rate of the generated tone.

+The bottom numbers are the bit depth and hardware sample rate (set via `SOUNDBIAS`), along with whether dithering is used when generating the tone.

 Song Demo
 ---------